New E-Mail Accounts

 Organize e-mail that merits retention by utilizing folders outside your Inbox that have been created for that purpose:

-E-mail messages in Deleted Items/Trash/Junk folders are archived and then purged automatically after 60 days.
+E-mail messages in Deleted Items/Trash/Junk folders should be archived and then purged after 60 days

 1. If no action is taken by the graduate, his/her account will be deactivated on October 31 of his/her graduation year.
 For non-graduates, his/her account will be deactivated within 30 days of the student's date of resignation.